AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/wait/use-a-duration-in-a-wait-flow-step.md

    ![](assets/image2014-9-22-11-3a54-3a7.png)

-1. Specifica il giorno della settimana in cui il passaggio di attesa deve terminare.
+1. Specifica il giorno della settimana in cui deve terminare il passaggio di attesa.

    ![](assets/image2014-9-22-11-3a54-3a10.png)

 1. Facoltativamente, specifica l’ora.
-Fai clic su **Salva**.
+Clic **Salva**.

    ![](assets/image2014-9-22-11-3a54-3a35.png)